COVID-19 : Federal Government Assistance

 SimulRevenu (French only) is a simulation tool that enables you to quickly estimate your disposable income.

 John is 56 years old.
 He has a spouse, Judy.

 John lost his job.

-He and Judy were receiving benefits under the Social Assistance Program.
+He and Judy were receiving social assistance benefits.
 By returning to the job market, they increased their disposable income.

 They followed these steps:

 - They met with an employment assistance officer at a Services Québec office .

 - They participated in the Manpower Training measure.